Philly Improv Theater: Productions

-PHIT hosts a variety of comedy shows every night of the week: improv, sketch, stand-up, and variety comedy shows, as well as occasional movie screenings.
-The theater produces weekly performances by ten improv comedy house teams (The Future, Big Baby, Hoffman, 1816, Fjord, Channel 77, Swan Year, Metropolis, PG-13, and Hackett Park), three sketch comedy house teams (The Flat Earth, Dog Mountain, and Goat Rodeo) as well as independent improv and sketch groups.
-Also on PHIT's regular schedule are several variety comedy shows (People of Interest, Theme Show, Gimmick Show, Videostew+Monologues), a Panel Comedy show (A Few Answers Short), a "found comedy" night (Guilty Pleasures), a sketch open mic called Sketch Up or Shut Up, and an open improv jam.
-PHIT also hosts Dynamite Series covering a wide variety of comedic disciplines (Dirty Laundry, Study Hall).
+PHIT hosted a variety of comedy shows every night of the week: improv, sketch, stand-up, and variety comedy shows, as well as occasional movie screenings.
+Currently, they do not have a performance space.
+The theater formerly produced weekly performances by ten improv comedy house teams (The Future, Big Baby, Hoffman, 1816, Fjord, Channel 77, Swan Year, Metropolis, PG-13, and Hackett Park), three sketch comedy house teams (The Flat Earth, Dog Mountain, and Goat Rodeo) as well as independent improv and sketch groups.
+Also on PHIT's regular schedule were several variety comedy shows (People of Interest, Theme Show, Gimmick Show, Videostew+Monologues), a Panel Comedy show (A Few Answers Short), a "found comedy" night (Guilty Pleasures), a sketch open mic called Sketch Up or Shut Up, and an open improv jam.
+PHIT also hosted Dynamite Series covering a wide variety of comedic disciplines (Dirty Laundry, Study Hall).
 PHIT has also presented shows by performing groups from New York's Upright Citizens Brigade Theater, Magnet Theater, and The Peoples Improv Theater; and individuals including Kevin Allison of MTV's The State, Susan Messing of Chicago's Annoyance Theater, Kevin McDonald of The Kids in the Hall, and Dave Hill.
 Every first Sunday of the month PHIT hosts an improvised show Story UP! for kids ages 5 and up.

 From March 2006 until January 2008, PHIT produced a monthly improv comedy show at Fergie's Pub in Philadelphia's Center City.
 From January 2007 until December 2013, the theater has hosted regular performances at The Shubin Theatre, in addition to producing additional shows at others venues.
 In 2009, the theater produced a weekend of shows collectively titled "Philly Invades NYC" at Under Saint Marks' in New York City.

 In January 2014 PHIT opened its permanent home on Second Stage at the Adrienne Theater in Center City Philadelphia at 2030 Sansom Street.
 In 2016 PHIT expanded to occupy the Mainstage in the Adrienne Theater.
+In June 2023 PHIT left the Adrienne, and opened their new training center at The Arden Theatre’s Hamilton Family Arts Center in Old City Philadelphia.
+They currently do not have a performance space.